Api-visualizer/city-data-visualizer-FE/README.md

 ### How to build & run

-In our project folder do:
+In our project folder run:
 ```console
 npm install
 npm run serve